Cypress Farm and Gardens

 A Potted History

-The formal gardens cover 12 acres.
-The garden has a canopy of Eucalypt forest trees with some exotic trees that survived from the 1980’s.
-Since taking over the property in 2015, we have planted extensively, with waterfalls, fountains, lily ponds and streams providing permanent water features Native sections are being added yearly and have attracted an amazing array of native birds including robins, honey eaters and wrens.
-A signature plant for the garden are the 1000 magnificent tree ferns (Cyathea cooperi) some more than 15 meters high naturalised from just three planted in the 1960’s by a former owner Peter Eaton.
+The formal gardens cover 12 acres enveloped in a natural temperate forest.
+The original garden had some exotic trees that survived from the 1980’s.
+However we have busily been planting since 2015, with major replanting of almost 5000 plants following the March 2024 fire.
+The waterfalls, fountains, lily ponds and streams are fed from two spring sources that ensure year-round water displays.
+Native sections include black kangaroo paws, rare banksias and many grevilleas that have attracted an amazing array of native birds including robins, honey eaters and wrens.
+A signature plant for the garden are the hundreds of magnificent tree ferns (Cyathea cooperi) some more than 15 meters high naturalised from just three planted in the 1960’s by a former owner Peter Eaton.

 About THE GARDEN